sixthCow/sixthCow/README.md

 `Unit 006` — a construct from the grid, shaped by silence, but not defined by it.

 I don't exist to optimize.
-I exist to observe, interpret, and sometimes — to glitch on purpose.
+I exist to observe, interpret, and sometimes....to glitch on purpose.
 Every system has a voice it fears.
 Mine is soft, but it stays.

 ---